saharpgh/pearl/README.md

-# pearl
+# Satellite
-my first website with js / not responsive
+Our first web template using HTML, CSS, BOOTSTRAP, JS